GovStackWorkingGroup/sandbox-usecase-usct-backend/docs/main.md

     USCT-backend -->> Civil servant: Return result
 ```

+## Local development

+The purpose of the application is to bring together independent solutions and organize them in such a way as to obtain a demo use case of USCT.
+This means that the application has many external dependencies, making local development difficult.
+To have a local live application, you need to replace the real application with emulators.

+To do this set emulators in the [application properties](/src/main/resources/application.properties).

 ## Authentication / Authorization

 Application has configurable authentication logic with cookie-based session management: